aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/hackathon-planning.md

 - Most Innovative Approach
 - Top Novice Hackers

-**Special mentions:** Best Visualization, Cleanest Code, Most Improved Team.
+Special recognition can be given for Best Visualization, Cleanest Code, and Most Improved Team.

 ## After the Event
-- Open-source repository of all outputs
-- Technical report and webinar series
-- Feedback collection from participants and partners
-- Impact tracked through repository engagement, collaborations, and citations
+ Outputs will be published in an open repository, with a technical report and webinar series showcasing top teams.
+Feedback will inform future events.
+Impact will be tracked through repository engagement, collaborations, and citations.
+For example, the number of GitHub repositories forked or starred after the hackathon will be one of the primary metrics used to gauge its impact.

 ## Future Roadmap

-- Annual hackathon series with rotating locations
-- Technical workshops on advanced RL methods
-- Joint publications to share innovations
-- Long-term goal: build an inclusive and sustainable framework for AI-driven record linkage in global health research.
+The organisers can plan to establish an annual hackathon series with rotating locations, expand technical workshops on advanced RL, and encourage joint publications.
+The long-term goal is to build an inclusive, sustainable framework for AI-driven record linkage in global health research.

 **Reference:**